St Mark's C.E (A) Primary School - Organisations

 • Social, Emotional and Mental Health

-• Sensory and/or Physical.
+• Sensory and/or physical

 The school provides for a range of needs within these areas.
 Some pupils may have needs in more than one area and needs can change over time.

-How will the setting support my child/young person?
+How will school staff support my child?

-The progress of all pupils is monitored through pupil progress meetings half termly where class teachers discuss the progress of all children with the Executive Head Teacher, Head of School and Inclusion Leader.
+The progress of all pupils is monitored through pupil progress meetings termly where class teachers discuss the progress of all children with the Head Teacher, Deputy Head Teacher and Inclusion Leader.
 Parents are consulted in a variety of ways including consultation evenings, informal discussions and structured conversations.
 Review meetings are held for children with additional needs and strategies to support them are agreed.
 These are shared with parents.
-Learning logs are used to provide a variety of homework tasks.
-Class teachers are always willing to discuss ways in which you can support your child.

-What support will there be for my child's/young person's overall wellbeing?
+What support will there be for my child's overall wellbeing?

-The school has a nurturing ethos based on the values of RESPECT. (responsibility, equality, spirituality, perseverance, enthusiasm, commitment and trust).
+The school has a nurturing ethos based on the values of RESPECT.
+(Responsibility, equality, spirituality, perseverance, enthusiasm, commitment and trust).

-As a church school we have close links with St. Mark’s church.
-Each class has a reflection area and a prayer room is available for children of all faiths or none to use at break and lunchtimes.
-Collective Worship (assembly) is inclusive and sensitive to the needs of children from a variety of backgrounds and cultures.
+Collective worship is inclusive and sensitive to the needs of children from a variety of backgrounds and cultures.
 A range of after school clubs are offered where children can extend their learning and try new skills.

 There is a consistent behaviour management policy and every day is a fresh start.
-Our two learning Mentors are able to support children with emotional or social needs.
+Our two Learning Mentors are able to support children with emotional or social needs.

 Pupils with medical needs

-What specialist services and expertise are available at or accessed by the setting?
+What specialist services and expertise are available at or accessed by the school?

-A range of specialist services can be accessed including:
+A range of specialist services can be accessed including

 • Autism Outreach Team